dashbitco/broadway_cloud_pub_sub/README.md

   ]
 end
 ```
-> Note the [goth](https://hexdocs.pm/goth) package, which handles Google Authentication, is required for the default token implementation.
+> Note the [goth](https://hexdocs.pm/goth) package, which handles Google Authentication, is required for the default token generator.

 ## Usage